https-www-github-com-Web3LuckyLambs/verbose-goggles/README.md

   function transfer(address recipient, uint256 amount) external returns (bool);

   /**
-   * @dev Returns the remaining number of tokens that `spender` will be
+   * @main Returns the remaining number of tokens that `spender` will be
    * allowed to spend on behalf of `owner` through {transferFrom}.
 This is
    * zero by default.
    *